Sidoria/Sidoria/README.md

 👯 I’m looking to collaborate with other content creators

-🤝 I’m looking for help with API
+🤝 I’m looking for help with JS

-🌱 I’m currently learning API
+🌱 I’m currently learning JS

-📫 How to reach me : krawkercontato@gmail.com
+📫 How to reach me : lucas.reisdev1209@gmail.com

  📞 Discord: Sidoria#0937
 </h3>